NeerajKumar201/Student-Management-System/README.md

 Note :

-Before using this files make to follow the below given instructions/commands in your MYSQL server
+Before using this files make sure to follow the below given instructions/commands in your MYSQL server

 1. Create a Database.<br>
     Command to create database in MYSQL<br>